What is revenue? Definition, formula and how to track it

 Calculate net revenue

-Formula: Net revenue = (Units sold × Price per unit) – Discounts – Returns
+Net revenue = (Units sold × Price per unit) – Discounts – Returns

-- Customer returns: Products sent back for refunds
+- customer returns: products sent back for refunds

-- Discount impact: Price reductions and promotional offers
+- discounts: price reductions and promotional offers

-- Allowances: Credits given for damaged or defective items
+- allowances: credits given for damaged or defective items

 Track your revenue